Mohammed Kuti

-Mohammed Abdi Kuti is a Kenyan politician and the former governor of Isiolo County from August 23, 2017.
+Mohamed Abdi Kuti is a Kenyan politician and the former governor of Isiolo County from August 23, 2017.
 Kuti previously served as the senator for Isiolo county for one term (2013–2017), a post he was elected to as a member of the United Republican Party.
 He further represented the Isiolo North Constituency in the National Assembly of Kenya for 10 years (2003-2013).
 He also held the positions of Minister for Youth Affairs in 2005 and Minister for Livestock from 2008 to 2013.